rafaberaldo/electron-ipc-helper/README.md

 ## Installation

 Copy the ``ipc.ts`` file to your helpers, add your sender validation.
-Maybe I'll add a package in the future.
+Maybe I add a package in the future.

 ## Usage